Being transgender or transsexual.

 consider phoning a crisis hot line.
 One may be listed at the front of your telephone

-Beliefs about gender identity disorder (GID) by those working in the field:
+Beliefs about Gender Dysphoria by those working in the field:

 As in the case of lesbians, gays, and bisexuals and the concept of sexual orientation, there is no consensus in North American concerning transgender persons and transsexuals.